|

 the black kerosene smoke from 164,000 pounds of jet fuel burning the steel

 support structures at 1,800 degrees, melting them.
+People leapt from the WTC windows,

 choosing volitional death over the Terror of being burned to death, or